For Linux Command

-The for Linux command is a shell command used in Linux and other Unix-like operating systems to loop through a series of commands.
-It is most commonly used in shell scripts to help automate tasks or routines.
+For Loop Bash.
+For is a loop command in Linux; A bash command used in Linux and other Unix like operating systems to loop through a series of commands.
+It is most commonly used in shell scripts or bash to help automate tasks or routines.

 #!/bin/bash